adityavinodh/blog/content/blog/linux-intro.md

 Software update models depend on the distribution you are going to choose.
 Some have a rolling release cycle (like Arch Linux) where small incremental updates are released almost every month or week which always keeps you up-to-date with the latest bleeding-edge features.
 Others push updates around once or twice a year (like Ubuntu).
 This is generally considered a little more stable as it is more comprehensively been tested.
 But regardless of what release cycle is used, if you don't want to update your computer, you do not have to.
 You can say good bye to the annoying windows updates that you are forced to install.

 When the time comes for you to update your system (only if that is what you want), then one simple click or update command, will update every single package and software on your system, including the actual OS.
-Updating indivual packages separately is also an option.
+Updating individual packages separately is also an option.

 Another feature about Linux that is really convenient is that for most updates, you do not have to restart or reboot your computer.
 This is such a time-saver, especially if you are coming from Windows.
 Every time you update something, or are forced to update something, you might suddenly be asked to reboot your computer.
 Sometimes, my drivers have suddenly stopped being able to recognize the hardware completely.
 But on Linux, all of this happens without requiring an update most of the time.